Train With Purpose: Intentional Preparation for the Demands of the Job

 Build endurance and power for the fireground.

-Firefighting demands sustained endurance and repeated bursts of high-intensity effort under stress.
+Firefighting demands sustained effort and repeated bursts of high-intensity output under stress.

-From a physiological standpoint, this requires contribution from all three primary energy systems—your aerobic system, which supports prolonged activity and recovery, and your anaerobic systems, which fuel high-output efforts under load.
+Physiologically, that requires contribution from your primary energy systems: the aerobic system, which supports extended work and recovery, and the anaerobic systems, which fuel shorter, high-output efforts.

-Think about a structure fire.
-You gear up, advance a charged line, force entry, operate tools, then recover just enough to take on the next task.
+Consider a structure fire.
+You gear up, advance a charged line, force entry, locate and extinguish the fire, then recover just enough to take on the next task.

-Intentional preparation develops both with a systematic approach.
+Intentional preparation develops these energy systems through a structured, progressive approach.

 5. Prioritize Recovery